davidhaller/nanoblog/README.md

 ## License

-nanoblog is brought to you under the conditions of the [GNU Affero General Public License Version 3][1].
+nanoblog is brought to you under the conditions of the [GNU Affero General Public License (Version 3 or later)][1].

 The default background image "Dark Wood" was created by Omar Alvarado, licensed under [CC-BY-SA 3.0][2], received from [Subtle Patterns][3].